PrefectHQ/prefect/docs/concepts/flows.md

 - Kubernetes Jobs
 - Processes

 Cancellation is robust to restarts of the agent.
-To enable this, we track attach metadata about the created flow run infrastructure to the flow run.
+To enable this, we attach metadata about the created infrastructure to the flow run.
 Internally, this is referred to as the `infrastructure_pid` or infrastructure identifier.
 Generally, this is composed of two parts:

 1. Scope: identifying where the infrastructure is running.
 2. ID: a unique identifier for the infrastructure within the scope.